-Like many industries around the world, the HVAC sector in the United States is undergoing some monumental changes post-Covid.
+Like many industries worldwide, the HVAC sector in the United States is undergoing some monumental changes post-Covid.

-Even though most people likely think of the industry as very traditional and set in its ways, there are exciting things happening.
+Even though most people think of the industry as set in its ways, exciting things are happening.

 These include big shifts in research and design, environmental sustainability, and next-generation technologies.

-To keep up with these changes, research and design teams around the world are working overtime.
-They are developing the latest in HVAC systems that not only meet energy demands from buildings of all sizes, but also stakeholder demands when it comes to cost savings, performance, and sustainability.
+To keep up with these changes, research and design teams are working overtime.
+They are developing the latest in HVAC systems that meet energy demands from buildings of all sizes.
+They must also meet stakeholder demands for cost savings, performance, and sustainability.

 ECMs, or electronically commutated motors, are one such innovation.
 These are units integrated fully into your air conditioning power supply.
 That means converting, regulating, and controlling power all happens within a single motor.